-- A current staff vacancy, which we hope to have someone in post by August 2019. - Additional costs in relation the on-going review of the procedures and criteria in relation to qualifications.
+Additional costs in relation the on-going review of the procedures and criteria in relation to qualifications.

-• We are predicting an underspend in the region of £250k in the area of Professional Standards.
-The level of this underspend is by no means certain at this mid-year point, as it is almost entirely dependent on the number of Professional Conduct Committee (PCC) cases that can be listed between now and the end of the year.
-Further information can be found in section 5 (vi) of this paper.
+Continuation of agenda item 9

-There are currently no variances to report in relation to business plan items and taxation.
+- As reported in July, we are predicting a £250k underspend in the area of Professional Standards due to the number of Professional Conduct Committee (PCC) cases that can be listed between now and the end of the year. - There are currently no variances to report in relation to business plan items and taxation.